 @flow(log_prints=True)

-# Task 2: Once each concurrent task completes, show the results
+# Task 2: Once each concurrent task completes, get the star counts

 # Run the flow